makuc/GCFunctions-Private-Go-Modules/README.md

 Since all our functions are created inside `functions` directory, we directly assign it as our workdir.

-We use the Cloud Builder for Go with a *custom* entrypoint, since we want to execute some *bash* commands.
+We use the Cloud Builder for Go with a *custom* entrypoint, since we want to execute some **bash** commands.
 First we create a new temporary directory and go inside it.
-We set *global* setting for *git* to make it use **credential.helper cache** and set the *cache* timeout to 5 minutes.
+We set **global** setting for *Git* to make it use **credential.helper cache** and set the *cache* timeout to 5 minutes.
-Then we *clone* our Private Repository using the OAuth Access Token from the ENV GITHUB to save and cache our credentials using a history *depth* of 1.
+Then we **clone** our Private Repository using the OAuth Access Token from the ENV GITHUB to save and cache our credentials using a history *depth* of 1.

 Since our access is with this established, we return to the original *workdir* and delete our temporary folder.

-Now all we have to do is go into each subfolder (which is an independent Cloud Function) and execute *go* commands for modules...
+Now all we have to do is go into each subfolder (which is an independent Cloud Function) and execute *Go* commands for modules...
 First we **tidy** our `go.mod` file and then we **vendor** our dependencies.

 Once our dependencies are vendored, we delete `go.mod` and `go.sum` files, since we don't want it to conflict with our vendoring